 I hooked it all up with some Nordost Blue Heaven speaker cables.
 Once I set the speakers up with the tweeters aimed almost to my ear with some slight toe in, I sat down and was in awe in what I heard.
 This happens often, yes…but not usually at this price point.
 When I review speakers in the $3k range and love them, I love them for what they deliver in their price range and slightly above.
 In this case, what I am hearing from the Q300 with the Naim Nova goes above and beyond most $3-4k speakers I have heard in the past.
 I hear the following from the Nova and C300 Combo in my room.

 - Super transparency allowing me to hear deep into the music.
-These are more transparent than the Dynaudio S40’s and other speakers I have recently reviewed.
+These are more transparent than the Dynaudio S40’s and other speakers I have recently reviewed, though not as weighty nor do they have the OOMPH of those speakers.
 This means it’s like the music is just there, hanging in the air and I can literally see where every voice and instrument would be.
-They make the S40’s sound a tad compressed and flat in direct comparison.
+They make the S40’s sound a tad compressed in direct comparison.
 Crazy as the S40’s are no slouch but the C300’s literally have no compression, they are so wide open in their presentation.
 They just sound so good, so addicting and yet nothing in particular stands out about the sound.
 They are complete.
 The 705 S2’s sound a little plump and tipped up by comparison, like they have a smiley face EQ attached.
 The C300’s are so natural and flowing when compared side by side.

 - So clean yet so smooth.
 Not smooth as in hiding details, not at all.
 There is plenty of detail on tap but they are also smooth and give off a very comporting sound.
 Pleasing, and one you would never fatigue from but at the same time one you would not find lacking in details.
 It’s crazy really how good these are.
 They are not warm, or cold…more neutral with a hint of warmth injected (which is so much nicer than having a cool vibe).
 Details and clearly defined instruments and voice for days yet without fatigue.